nest8financial/nest8/README.md

 1. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security.
 1. In the deploy section, select manual deploy.

-## Update Documentation

-Customize this ReadMe and the code comments in this project to read less like a starter repo and more like a project.
-Here is an example: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2.